-Fixed assets are to be valued at historical cost or, if that amount is not practicably determined, at estimated historical cost.
+Fixed Assets are to be valued at historical cost or, if that amount is not practicably determined, at estimated historical cost.
 The Controller shall determine the estimated historical cost.

-Donated fixed assets shall be valued at the donor's estimated fair market value at the time of gifting.
+Donated Fixed Assets shall be valued at the donor's estimated fair market value at the time of gifting.

-Depreciation

-Assets will be depreciated using straight-line depreciation.
-Estimated life for fixed assets shall follow ASBO (Association of School Business Officials) guidelines.
+Depreciation in value of a Fixed Asset will be calculated using straight-line depreciation.
+The estimated life of a fixed asset shall follow Association of School Business Officials (ASBO) guidelines.